Embracing Uncertainty in "Small Data" Problems: Estimating Earthquakes from Historical Anecdotes: Methods

-As noted in \cref{sec:bayes}, the outcome of Bayesian inference is the posterior probability distribution.
-Computing this distribution in practice requires computing the normalization constant $Z$ in \eqref{eq:bayes}, an integral that can be difficult to evaluate in practice.
-We therefore seek to draw samples from the posterior distribution using Markov Chain Monte Carlo (MCMC) methods.
+The outcome of Bayesian inference is the posterior probability distribution.
+Computing this distribution in practice requires computing the normalization constant $Z$ in \eqref{eq:bayes}, an integral that can be difficult if not impossible to evaluate in practice.
+Instead we drew samples from the posterior distribution using Markov Chain Monte Carlo (MCMC) methods.
 Because we did not have an adjoint solver for this PDE-based forward map, gradient-based methods like Hamiltonian Monte Carlo were not available.
-We therefore employed random walk-style Metropolis-Hastings MCMC; a diagonal covariance structure was used for the proposal kernel with the step size in each of the six parameters tuned to approximate the optimal acceptance rate of roughly $0.23$ \cite[Section 12.2]{gelman2014bayesian}.
-The final standard deviations for the random walk proposal kernel are given in the GitHub repository (see \cref{sec:disc:sw}).
+We therefore employed random walk-style Metropolis-Hastings MCMC; a diagonal covariance structure was used for the proposal kernel with the step size in each of the selected earthquake (or landslide) parameters (see \cite{ringer2021methodological,paskett2024tale,wonnacott2024methodological} for details) was tuned to approximate the optimal acceptance rate of roughly $0.23$ \cite[Section 12.2]{gelman2014bayesian}.

+The final standard deviations for the random walk proposal kernel are given in the GitHub repository at \url{http://github.com/jpw37/tsunamibayes}.
 Chains, particularly when initialized in different regions of the parameter space, sometimes got stuck in places with low posterior probability.
 We therefore conducted periodic importance-style resampling according to posterior probability (see \cite{doucet2001sequential}); this resampling does not maintain invariance with respect to the posterior measure, but provides a mechanism to ``jump'' trapped samples from poorly-performing regions of the parameter space to regions given more weight by the posterior distribution.
-To minimize any bias from the resampling steps, the approximate posterior was ultimately assembled from samples collected after a suitable burn in period following the last resampling step (see \cref{sec:sampling}).
+To minimize any bias from the resampling steps, the approximate posterior was ultimately assembled from samples collected after a suitable burn in period following the last resampling step.
 The resulting algorithm is summarized in \cref{alg:mcmc}.